-All You Can Read Sales (Digital Edition only)
+All You Can Read Sales [Digital only]

-A Digital Edition copy that a consumer has purchased and viewed as part of a multi-publication package.
+A Digital Copy that a consumer has purchased and viewed as part of a multi-publication package.

 - 1. Copy is paid for and viewed by the consumer - 2.
 There must be a contractual arrangement between any third-party intermediaries/sellers and the publisher to purchase the copies - 3.
 If the final paid for and viewed figure is not known then estimates can be made